nicolasbock/maas-test-environment/README.md

     -s | --series   The Ubuntu series (default: ${SERIES}) -r | --refresh  Refresh cloud images
     -d | --debug    Print debugging information
+    -c | --console  Attach to VM console after creating it

 The script will destroy an existing `maas-server` VM and rebuild it.